 The software interacts with the Portrayal Register in the IHO GI Registry and the Feature Catalogue and provides an interface for binding elements available in the IHO GI Registry together to form symbols, line styles and area patterns for the desired elements in the Feature Catalogue.
 Figure A-7-5 above illustrates the PCB concept.

-A PCB for Lua Portrayal Catalogues is planned for the future.
+The PCB can create Lua Portrayal Catalogues but editing of Lua rules may need to done manually especially if custom processing is needed.

+The PCB is also started from the main interface of the S-100 toolkit.
+The PCB includes functionality for viewing most components of a PC by loading it and selecting component type and individual component.
+Figure A-7-6 shows how this functionality can be used to view a selected area fill over a background specified by colour token.